chago1991/Ansible-K8S/README.md

 ## Part 1.
 Requirement

 Description:

-To ensure Ansible node can manage the K8S nodes.
+To setup an ansible node and other K8S nodes, to ensure the ansible node can manage other K8S nodes.
 If you aleady do that you can skip this part.

 For deploy a simple cluster (One master node):
 1. You need to prepare an ansible node